 Assigned health care providers may be a source of information when a document is created. (e.g., a nurse's aide who provides information about a recent significant health care event that occurred within an acute care facility.)
 In these cases, the assignedEntity element is used.

-When the informant is a personal relation, that informant is represented in the relatedEntity element.
+When the informant is a personal relation, that informant is represented in the relatedEntity element, even if the personal relation is medical professional.
 The code element of the relatedEntity describes the relationship between the informant and the patient.
 The relationship between the informant and the patient needs to be described to help the receiver of the clinical document understand the information in the document.

 MAY contain zero or more [0..*] informant (CONF:8001).